POSTPONED - Farnham to Frensham - A Tame Walk and a Wild S..

 Neither the walk (my 120th lead), on the pine-forested, bracken-covered, steep-sided knolls of Bourne Wood will be that tame, nor the swim, in the sandy-bottomed, lifeguard-supervised, top-rated waters of Frensham Great Pond, that wild.
 The pond isn't even a pond, but rather one of the largest bodies of freshwater in the Southeast.
 If you'd rather not swim you can lunch at leisure lolling on the sandy beach or visiting the cafe.
 Bonus features of this walk include the pretty village of Tilford, the National Trust-protected woods and heaths, and the English Heritage-protected ruins of Waverley Abbey, but the centrepiece will be (weather and algae permitting) a summertime splash in a superb setting.

-Bourne Wood: Silver birches and pines cloak a knoll next to a clearing affords lovely views over Farnham and surrounding woodland.
+Bourne Wood: Silver birches and pines cloak a knoll next to a clearing which gives lovely views over Farnham and surrounding woodland.
 Here, the Forestry Commission and RSPB have to balance the needs of nature, recreation and, notably, the UK film industry.
 Click this link for a list of films shot here which include Gladiator (2000) (where it stood in for the forests of Germania), various Harry Potters, War Horse (2011) and Thor: The Dark World (2013).

 Frensham Great Pond and Frensham Little Pond: The lakes are 12th-century fishponds created for the Bishop of Winchester.
-In World War II the ponds were drained, but they were subsequently restored and became a popular spot for London daytrippers and the film and TV industry (for example Carry on Jack in 1963 and The Mummy in 1999, doubling as the River Nile).
+In World War II the ponds were drained, but they were subsequently restored and became a popular spot for London daytrippers and the film and TV industry (for example Carry on Jack in 1963, Carry on Columbus in 1991 and The Mummy in 1999, doubling as the River Nile).
 Waverley District Council run a cafe and toilets next to the Great Pond where the swimming takes place.
 Dogs are not permitted on the beach.
 The swimming area is small but it is pleasant.
 The water is fresh-smelling and clear and the bottom is sandy and silty.
 Excessive warm weather and agricultural runoff sometimes cause toxic blue-green algae to multiply and create blooms, but the water is regularly monitored and has improved over the years.
 Even so, this phenomenon may prevent us from swimming.

 Frensham Commons: The heathlands that surround the ponds are important SSSIs, home to Dartford warblers, sand lizards and nightjars, and managed are by the National Trust.